theInternauts/bookmarklets/README.md

 #Random Bookmarklets

-At the moment I can't imagine this will be useful for anyone other then me and, possibly, my cowworkers.
+At the moment I can't imagine this will be useful for anyone other then me and, possibly, my coworkers.
 _NOTE:_ Not intended to be cross broswer compliant.
 Made for Google Chrome.
 Tested on Google Chrome.

 ## Included: